 Snowy Egret at Natural Bridges State Park – Photo courtesy of Lisa Sheridan

 Natural Bridges State Beach

 This dramatically scenic park is a bird watcher’s mecca due to its extensive sampling of local habitats.
-Explore seasonal creeks, oak and eucalyptus woodlands, and a wide sandy beach that play host to an extraordinary number of birds — over 250 bird species have been recorded in the area — including Shearwaters, Cormorants, Loons, and Snowy Egrets.
+Explore seasonal creeks, oak, and eucalyptus woodlands, and a wide sandy beach that plays host to an extraordinary number of birds — over 250 bird species have been recorded in the area — including Shearwaters, Cormorants, Loons, and Snowy Egrets.

 Neary Lagoon – Photo by Garrick Ramirez

 Birdsong fills the air at this lush, peaceful oasis less than a 10-minute walk from the boisterous fun of the Santa Cruz Beach Boardwalk.
 A floating walkway traverses the spectacular freshwater marsh allowing visitors a front-row view of birds such as American Coots, Mallards, and Red-Winged Blackbirds.

 White Pelican Watsonville Slough – Photo courtesy of Lisa Sheridan

 “Birds are everywhere you look,” proclaims a trail sign along the Struve Slough, one of six, interlinked freshwater sloughs that slice through South County.
 Over 90 percent of California’s wetlands have been lost to development and the Watsonville Sloughs are one of the largest remaining marshlands in the state.
 The wetlands provide a year-round home for local birds such as the White Pelican and serve as a stopover point for migratory birds visiting from faraway locales such as South America.
 Drop by the Nature Center (located in Ramsay Park) for exhibits, maps, and suggestions for best spots to visit.